 Educators, school administrators, university supervisors, pre-service teachers and intern counselors from the more than 50 public school districts in southwest Idaho nominated teachers and counselors for the awards.

-Click here is a list of the honorees and information and comments from their nomination letters.
+You can also see a list of the 2015 honorees as well as information and comments from their nomination letters.